Looking Closely at the Hard Facts of Smoking Withdrawal

 Three Days Later

 At this point, nicotine will be completely out of your system.
 Meaning your cravings will be at their peak, and you will suffer the severe symptoms of nicotine withdrawal.
 You will feel emotional symptoms, such as cravings and the need to hold a cigarette or other similar object.
 Also, you will feel physical symptoms as well.
 These include nausea, headaches, and cramps.
 Different people will experience these in individual ways.

 Weeks 2 – 4

-Continuing the withdrawal symptoms into week two is fatigue.
-As your body chemistry adjusts to functioning without nicotine, it will suffer moderate to severe waning energy levels.
-Your body may feel tired more often, or you may tire very easily.
-Fatigue with bouts of insomnia is common.
+Continuing the withdrawal symptoms into week two is exhausting.
+As your body chemistry adjusts to function without nicotine, it will suffer moderate to severe changes in energy levels.
+Your body may feel tired more often, or become tired faster.
+Also, fatigue with bouts of insomnia is common.

 You may experience weight gain, as your body will attempt to supplement the actions of smoking with eating.
 This may also lead to unhealthy eating habits.